American Express just launched a new cash back credit card, known as the “Blue Cash Everyday Card from American Express.”

 You can also receive a $25 referral bonus for each friend or family member who is approved for the card.

 Blue Cash Preferred Card from American Express

 If you want to earn even more cash back, American Express also offers a “preferred” version of the Blue Cash Everyday card.
-There is a $75 annual fee with the Blue Cash Preferred Card, but you can snag a $150 sign-up bonus if you spend $1,000 in the first three months.
+There is a $75 annual fee with the Blue Cash Preferred Card (soon to be $95 in August 2016), but you can snag a $150 sign-up bonus if you spend $1,000 in the first three months.